How to Make WWWow with

 On the other hand, Magento allows for deeper customization, which means you can delete or add steps of the process, or add different payment methods and shipping carriers.

-Conclusion: Shopify has more in-built features, but Magento allows for more customization.
+Conclusion: Shopify has more built-in features, but Magento allows for more customization.

 Magento, on the other hand, has those tools mostly available in their marketplace with extensions, and they require technical knowledge to be installed.
 With Magento, you can also create flexible coupons for various purposes, prepare landing pages for different categories, or manage newsletters.